 Light-Emitting Diode (LED)

 A cost-comparison analysis done by Eartheasy.com shows that both LEDs and CFLs will save you upward of $10,000 over a 10-year period.
 The savings of consumers who use LED bulbs will add up to about $2,000 more.
 In the end, though, the choice comes down to your personal needs.
-If you can't afford to pay $36 per bulb at the start of your energy-efficient home makeover, or if you're looking for a wider spectrum of light color, then CFLs are the way to go.
+If you can't afford to pay the higher price for LEDs per bulb at the start of your energy-efficient home makeover, then CFLs are the way to go.
 On the other hand, if you're looking for the most energy-efficient bulbs, LEDs are the choice for you.

 Editor's Note: This post was originally published in February 2012 and has been completely revamped and updated for accuracy and comprehensiveness.